LiorKogan/V1/README.md

   * A set of pairs of entity-types for which the relationship-type is applicable (e.g., _owns_: {(_Person_, _Horse_), (_Person_, _Dragon_)}.
 When a pair is of the same type (e.g., (_Dragon_, _Dragon_)), loops can be allowed or disallowed
   * A set of properties - similar to entity-types' properties

-A predefined property-less entity-type _Null_ serves two purposes:
-* Realizing actions: an action-type can be realized as a relationship-type that is applicable between some entity-type and the _Null_ entity-type.
-For example, a _sleeps_: {(_Dragon_, _Null_)} relationship-type realizes a _sleeps_ action-type for the _Dragon_ entity-type.
-* Realizing relationships to unknown or unimportant entities: sometimes, a real entity is unknown or unimportant, but the existence of a relationship and the values of the relationship's properties - are important.
+A predefined property-less entity-type _Null_ serves the purpose of realizing relationships to unknown or unimportant entities: sometimes, a real entity is unknown or unimportant, but the existence of a relationship and the values of the relationship's properties - are important.
 For example, we may know that a certain dragon was owned in a given timeframe, but we do not know or do not care who owned it.
 Still - we want to be able to store and query such information. _owns_: {(_Person_, _Dragon_), (_Guild_, _Dragon_), (_Null_, _Dragon_)} allows us to realize this.

 Property graph schema definitions may vary in many aspects, including: